MultiCraft/repixture/mods/rp_formspec/API.md

 This mod offers a few built-in pages for mods to use:

-* `"rp_default:default"`: A simple empty formspec frame, about the size of an inventory.
+* `"rp_formspec:default"`: A simple empty formspec frame, about the size of an inventory.
 With tabs.
-* `"rp_default:notabs"`: A simple empty formspec frame, about the size of an inventory.
+* `"rp_formspec:notabs"`: A simple empty formspec frame, about the size of an inventory.
 Without tabs.
-* `"rp_default:2part"`: A page with two parts, separated by a horizontal line in the middle.
+* `"rp_formspec:2part"`: A page with two parts, separated by a horizontal line in the middle.
 With tabs.
-* `"rp_default:notabs_2part"`: A page with two parts, separated by a horizontal line in the middle.
+* `"rp_formspec:notabs_2part"`: A page with two parts, separated by a horizontal line in the middle.
 Without tabs.
-* `"rp_default:field"`: A small page containing a single text input field and a button “Write” (the text field ID is `"text"`)
+* `"rp_formspec:field"`: A small page containing a single text input field and a button “Write” (the text field ID is `"text"`)

 “Tabs” here means whether the tabs for the player inventory pages like crafting, armor, achievements, etc. are shown.
 Using a page with tabs is only recommended for the player inventory.
 Outside the